Factors to Know Before Selling a House in Foreclosure in Washington

 Selling a foreclosed home in Washington requires adhering to specific legal guidelines.
 Knowing these can help safeguard your rights as a homeowner.

-• Washington State Real Estate Laws: You must follow real estate laws when selling during foreclosure.
+- Washington State Real Estate Laws: When selling during foreclosure, you must follow real estate laws.
 This means disclosing everything needed and honoring contracts.

 Are There Additional Costs Involved In Selling While In Foreclosure?

-If you’re selling a foreclosed home in Washington, there may be additional fees that effect your finances.
+If you’re selling a foreclosed home in Washington, you may be subject to additional fees that affect your finances.
 Be prepared for these charges.

-By knowing about these extra costs, you can better manage the financial side of selling your home during foreclosure.
+These extra costs can help you better manage the financial aspect of selling your home during foreclosure.

 Approaching Lenders About Selling During Foreclosure